This post may contain affiliate links. Please see my disclosure policy for details.

 Bonus tips for visiting the Tea Plantations in Munnar

-- Watch out for bugs – Although the tea plantations look so pretty, when you get inside there are endless spider webs and spiders, thorns and all sorts bugs and critters who may not be pleased to see you.
+Watch out for bugs – Although the tea plantations look so pretty, when you get inside there are endless spider webs and spiders, thorns, and all sorts of bugs and critters who may not be pleased to see you.
 I’d wear good bug spray and cover up your legs.

-- Leave early to beat crowds – Unless you’re headed to a private tea field, Munnar is crazy busy.
-It’s popular all year around due to the cooler temperatures, so I would leave early to avoid crowds if you’re eager to experience them in peace.
+Leave early to beat crowds – Unless you’re headed to a private tea field, Munnar is crazy busy.
+It’s popular all year round due to the cooler temperatures, so I would leave early to avoid crowds if you’re eager to experience them in peace.

 Where to stay in Munnar